 A: Yes, as of version 3.3.5 you can enable the 'Global Soundtrack' to add all 69 songs to the jukebox.

-We will try to answer all future frequently asked questions here.
+We will continue to answer all future frequently asked questions here.

-For further help, please visit the Mental Omega forums or join the Discord.
+For more information, please visit the Mental Omega forums or join the Discord.